haiiliin/abqpy/docs/source/user/python/use-scripts/object-model.md

 - **Odb**

-  Odb objects are saved in an output database and contain both model and results data, as shown in {numref}`cmd-int-model-odb-nls`.
+  Odb objects are saved in an output database and contain both model and results data, as shown in [](#cmd-int-model-odb-nls).

   (cmd-int-model-odb-nls)=